 Ramelteon was introduced as Rozerem by Takeda Pharmaceuticals North America.
 Rozerem is indicated for treatment of the type of insomnia that is interferes with sleep onset.
 Ramelteon is rather unique among commonly prescribed sleep aids in that it is unrelated to benzodiazepines in both its chemical structure and its mechanism of action.
 Rozerem binds with high affinity (strongly) to two of the three main melatonin receptors in the brain.
 Melatonin is a hormone that is present naturally in humans.
 Melatonin is also available without a prescription as an OTC sleep aid.
 According to Takeda, Rozerem’s affinity and selectivity for specific melatonin receptors make it a more effective sleep aid and less likely to cause side effects than non-prescription melatonin.
 Because it does not interact with benzodiazepine receptors, ramelteon is essentially without risk of abuse and is therefore not a controlled substance.
 Clinical studies have shown that ramelteon does not cause physical dependence or rebound insomnia.
 Ramelteon is available in 8 mg tablets though it occasionally prescribed as two 8 mg tablets to be taken 30 thirty minutes prior to the desired onset of sleep.
 The most common side effects are drowsiness and dizziness.
 More on ramelteon.

-Ramelteon is under patent to Takeda until March 6, 2017.
+Ramelteon is under patent to Takeda until the Spring of 2017.

 Eszopiclone is marketed as Lunesta by Sepracor Inc. for the treatment of insomnia.
 Lunesta is under patent until 2012 with exclusivity until December 15, 2009.
 Eszopiclone is available in 1, 2 and 3 mg film-coated tablets.
 The precise mechanism of action of eszopiclone as a hypnotic is unknown, but it most likely interacts with benzodiazepine receptors.
 Because of this interaction, eszopiclone is a controlled substance and there is potential for abuse of the drug.
 Unlike zaleplon, zolpidem and triazolam which are only prescribed for up to three to four weeks, Lunesta has been approved by the FDA for long term use (greater than six months).
 Long-term trials showed that Lunesta did not cause tolerance meaning that patients did not need larger doses to obtain the same effect.
 Lunesta is touted as superior to competing medications since it not only initiates sleep but also prevents nighttime waking.